balena-io/open-balena-vpn/README.md

 * `open-balena-connect-proxy` is a http connect proxy that handles connections through the vpn to services on connected devices, used by external services such as `balena-proxy`
-* `open-balena-vpn` which consists of an internal API for handling authentication and tracking device state, and spawns openvpn server instances
+* `open-balena-vpn-api` which consists of an internal API for handling authentication and tracking device state, and spawns openvpn server instances
 * haproxy used for balancing new connections between openvpn instances
 * [libnss-openvpn](http://github.com/balena-io-modules/libnss-openvpn) is used to